Azure-Samples/aks-labs/workshops/advanced-aks/workshop.md

 EOF
 ```

-Check the progress of the resource propagation using the `kubectl get clusterresourceplacement` command.
-The following example checks the status of the `ClusterResourcePlacement` object named `my-lab-crp`:
+Check the progress of the resource propagation using the following command.

 ```bash
 kubectl get clusterresourceplacement my-lab-crp
 ```

-View the details of the `my-lab-crp` object using the `kubectl describe my-lab-crp` command.
-The following example describes the `ClusterResourcePlacement` object named `my-lab-crp`:
+View the details of the ClusterResourcePlacement object using the following command.

 ```bash
 kubectl describe clusterresourceplacement my-lab-crp